iam-raihan/ojt-spring-boot/README.md

-# OJT BJIT
+# OJT BJIT Project

-mvn clean package spring-boot:run --projects raihan-project
+mvn clean package spring-boot:run

-Preparation for On Job Training at BJIT
+project for On Job Training at BJIT